ok-Alice/toyota-astar-hackathon/README.md

 ## Ok-Alice Project Summary:

-Our system allows Toyota to manage their projects via DAOs, reducing the workload of managers.
-Our product is a knowledge based voting system, utilizing NFTs.
-Every employee of Toyota will be issued an NFT, that can be equipped with project and participation attributes.
-When a new project is created, the members will have their NFT equipped with the project attribute and their voting power.
-In the project, two types of proposals can be created: one for only project members and one for all Toyota employees.
-Upon project completion, the system will reward the members a participation attribute.
+Our system streamlines Toyota's project management by using DAOs and NFTs, reducing the workload for managers.
+Employees are issued a unique Toyota NFT that serves as their avatar and ID throughout their career.
+Project attribute NFTs are given to employees working on new projects, granting them access to the project DAO and assigning a team role with corresponding voting power.
+The historical project NFTs of each team member track their entire working experience and provide additional voting power.
+This approach ensures that team roles and experience, rather than governance tokens, determine voting power.

-The NFT of each employee evolves according to their contribution to the project.
+The NFTs of employees evolve according to their contributions to projects, visually representing their commitment over time.

-For the sake of this hackathon, we will focus on a small project that will be managed as a DAO.
-For example, we will create a project that will re-design the UI interface of the Toyota Corolla.
+In this hackathon, we will focus on a small project to redesign the UI of the Toyota Corolla, managed as a DAO.

 ## System Design: